stacksjs/stacks/README.md

 - 📈 **Modern DX** _latest & greatest tooling natively accessible, including ESNext support_
 - 🪄 **Zero-Config** _yet highly configurable_

+No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace, using our thorough documentation covering every aspect of the framework.
+Stacks is extremely beginner & expert-friendly.

 ### UI Engine

 - 🧩 **Components** _automatically generate optimized Vue & Web Component libraries_